SchulzLab/EpigenomeAnalysisTutorial-2020/docs/Practical2.rst

 As input regions for *DYNAMITE* we are going to use the footprint computed with *HINT*, which we intersect with the differential ATAC-peak.
 The remaining footprint are regions where we expect binding sites of key TFs and where we observe different chromatin accessibility between hESC and cardiac mesoderms.

-Before we can perform the intersection step, we first have to preprocess the footprint.
+Before we can perform the intersection step, we first have to extract the first 5 columns of the footprint output file to create a file which can be handled by bedtools.
+Therefore we use awk.
 Please run

 ::